Jayerson/Poker/README.md

 # Poker

-This file can be run as a jar.
-Please place your text file in the same directory.
+This repo contains an executable .jar file.
+Please place your text file of cards in the same directory for easier access.
-It will request the file to be read in with all further necessary instructions.
+It will request the name of the file to be read in.

+Example: from any command line (windows, linux, OSX):

+Path/Of/Jar> java -jar Poker.jar